Maysha-Khanom-Moon/Machine-Learning-Fundamentals/README.md

     2. Convolution Neural Network

 ```
-ANN stands for "Artificial Neural Network," which is a broad category of machine learning models inspired by the human brain, while CNN stands for "Convolutional Neural Network," a specific type of ANN particularly well-suited for image recognition tasks due to its "convolution" operation that effectively extracts features from images
+ANN stands for "Artificial Neural Network",
+which is a broad category of machine learning models inspired by the human brain,
+while CNN stands for "Convolutional Neural Network," a specific type of ANN
+particularly well-suited for image recognition tasks due to its "convolution" operation
+that effectively extracts features from images
 ```

 <br>